 He takes his time walking round the van, gets in, turns the key and, keeping eye contact with me the whole while, steps on the gas.

 The van brightly – treacherously – bursts into life for him.
 He says nothing but hands the key to me back to me with a cutting look.
-I think of telling him the actually Passepartout does all the driving, but felt this would unnecessarily complicate matters.
+I think of telling him the actually Giristroula does all the driving, but feel this would unnecessarily complicate matters.

-With a final look of contempt from the fancy-dressed tubby and a wave from his ever-so American wife (“Take care y’all,” she waggles her fingers at us from the passngers seat) their car roars off in the direction of Glasgow – newly applied stickers in the back window (next to their ‘God Bless Texas’): ‘Braveheart on Board’ and ‘Nessie: I Believe’.
+With a final look of contempt from the fancy-dressed tubby and a wave from his ever-so American wife (“Take care y’all,” she waggles her manicured fingers at us from the passngers seat) their car roars off in the direction of Glasgow – newly applied stickers in their back window: ‘Braveheart on Board’ and ‘Nessie – I Believe’.

-As we set off on our opposite way, a happy Passepartout seems not to have twigged on the pikestaff-plain fact of our helper’s nationality at all.
+As we set off on our opposite way, a happy Giristroula seems not to have twigged the pikestaff-plain nationality of our helpers at all.

 The van ferries us along the side of the Loch and, with every mile north, Scotland becomes just that bit wilder, just that bit higher and just that bit more… well.. just a bit more Scottish.

-And Passepartout has already had a good taste of Caledonia.
+And Giristroula has already had a good taste of Caledonia.

-Yesterday, as we travelled through Ayrshire we’d pulled off the road for an unplanned stop, as I was in search of more tins of Irn Bru.
+Yesterday, as we travelled through Ayrshire in the old car we’d pulled off the road for an unplanned stop, as I was in search of more tins of Irn Bru.

 A sign: ‘Alloway – the birthplace of Robert Burns’.

 “Oh Rabbie Burns was born here…” I reaffirmed, knowingly.